The Fine Print

 We collect your personal information in order to:

-• meet the legitimate needs of the Wine Education Group and WSET awards,
+• meet the legitimate needs of the Wine Education Company and WSET awards,

 Besides our staff, we share this information with: